X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: Dataset, Experiments and Evaluation

 \subsection{Comparison with Baselines}

-For evaluation, the model's performance is compared against state-of-the-art methods.
-The models considered for comparison are: \begin{itemize} \item \textbf{Convolutional Social LSTM (CS-LSTM)} \cite{cs_lstm}: To model vehicle interaction, CS-LSTM uses convolution layers with social pooling and an LSTM-based encoder-decoder. \item \textbf{Graph and Recurrent Neural Network (Two Channel)} \cite{two_channel}: Utilizes GATs to model social interactions with a GRU encoder and LSTM decoder to predict the future path of the vehicle. \item \textbf{Multi-Head Attention LSTM (MHA-LSTM)} \cite{mha_lstm}: an LSTM-based encoder-decoder model that leverages both global and local attention mechanisms to capture social interactions between the target and its neighboring vehicles. \item \textbf{Repulsion and Attraction Graph Attention (RA-GAT)} \cite{ra_gat}: Model vehicle and spaces as nodes in a graph and employ a dual graph attention mechanism to model repulsion from surrounding vehicles and attraction to the non-vehicle spaces. \item \textbf{Hierarchical Spatio-Temporal Attention (HSTA)} \cite{hsta}: MHA is used to encode temporal correlations of interactions along with GAT to capture spatial interactions, followed by a state-gated fusion layer to integrate both spatial and temporal dependencies. \item \textbf{Graph Fourier Transformation Neural Network (GFTNNv2)} \cite{GFTNN2}: Vehicle interaction is transformed using Graph Fourier Transform (GFT) into a spectral scenario representation.
-This is fed to a neural network, and the prediction is converted to the spatio-temporal domain by applying the inverse GFT. \item \textbf{Graph-Based Spatial-Temporal Attentive Network (GSTAN)} \cite{GSTAN}: To efficiently capture vehicle interactions, this model leverages attentive spatio-temporal modeling.
-The weighted distance GATs are integrated with dynamic attention assignment and modeled multi-headed social interaction patterns using MHA-based transformers. \item \textbf{X-TRAJ and X-TRACK}: The proposed model in this paper, where xLSTM is used to encode relationships with LSTM as a decoder and integrate it with the kinematic bicycle model to generate feasible trajectories.
+For evaluation, the model's performance is benchmarked against state-of-the-art LSTM-based, Transformer-based, and Diffusion-based kinematic trajectory prediction methods.
+Within the scope of this work, only models that rely solely on highway trajectory data, without map or road-structure priors, are considered.
+Below are the models considered in comparison: \begin{itemize} \item \textbf{Convolutional Social LSTM (CS-LSTM)} \cite{cs_lstm}: To model vehicle interaction, CS-LSTM uses convolution layers with social pooling and an LSTM-based encoder-decoder. \item \textbf{Graph and Recurrent Neural Network (Two Channel)} \cite{two_channel}: Utilizes GATs to model social interactions with a GRU encoder and LSTM decoder to predict the future path of the vehicle. \item \textbf{Multi-Head Attention LSTM (MHA-LSTM)} \cite{mha_lstm}: an LSTM-based encoder-decoder model that leverages both global and local attention to capture social interactions between the target and its neighboring vehicles. \item \textbf{Repulsion and Attraction Graph Attention (RA-GAT)} \cite{ra_gat}: Model vehicles and spaces as nodes in a graph and employ a dual graph attention mechanism to model repulsion from surrounding vehicles and attraction to the non-vehicle spaces. \item \textbf{Hierarchical Spatio-Temporal Attention (HSTA)} \cite{hsta}: MHA is used to encode temporal correlations of interactions along with GAT to capture spatial interactions, followed by a state-gated fusion layer to integrate both spatial and temporal dependencies. \item \textbf{Intention-aware Non-Autoregressive Transformer (iNATran)} \cite{inatran}: Integrates graph attention with the transformer encoder and temporal attention learning (TAL) module to capture social and temporal dependencies.
+In the decoder, it combines cross-attention learning with intention-aware query generation. \item \textbf{Graph Fourier Transformation Neural Network (GFTNNv2)} \cite{GFTNNV2}: Vehicle interactions are transformed using Graph Fourier Transform (GFT) into a spectral scenario representation.
+This is fed to a neural network, and the prediction is converted to the spatio-temporal domain by applying the inverse GFT. \item \textbf{Conditioned Vehicle Motion Diffusion (cVMD)} \cite{cVMD}: The framework uses diffusion models and integrates a kinematic layer \cite{botsch_utschick} (physical and non-holonomic motion constraints) with an uncertainty quantification module to enhance its prediction performance. \item \textbf{Graph-Based Spatial-Temporal Attentive Network (GSTAN)} \cite{GSTAN}: To efficiently capture vehicle interactions, this model leverages attentive spatio-temporal modeling.
+The weighted distance GATs are integrated with dynamic attention assignment and modeled using multi-headed attention-based transformers, which capture social interaction patterns. \item \textbf{X-TRAJ and X-TRACK}: The proposed model in this paper, where xLSTM is used to encode relationships with LSTM as a decoder and integrate it with the kinematic bicycle model to generate feasible trajectories.
 The two proposed models: one without the kinematic layer (X-TRAJ, see \ref{subsubsection:xLSTM}) and another with the kinematic layer (X-TRACK, see \ref{subsubsection:xLSTM-Kinematic}). \end{itemize}